 Back to Nature

 Sirinath National Marine Park, 90 sq. km (35 sq. miles) of protected land and sea (mostly the latter) in the northwest corner of the island, offers a peaceful retreat from the rest of the island's tourism madness.
-There are two fantastic reasons to make the journey out to the park.
+There are three fantastic reasons to make the journey out to the park.
 The first is for Phuket's largest coral reef in shallow water, only 1,000m (3280 ft.) from the shore.
 The second is for the rare chance of spotting the endangered Olive Ridley turtles that once came to nest every year between November and February.
+And the last reason?
+Kite surfing!
+This is one of the best places on the island for that sport.
 The Park headquarters (tel.
 07632-8226; www.dnp.go.th) is a very short hop from Phuket Airport off Highway 402.

 Many gibbons develop psychological problems and become extremely menacing, which is when the owners want to get rid of them.
 The Gibbon Rehabilitation Project, off Highway 4027, at the Bang Pae waterfall, in the northeastern corner of the island (tel.
 07626-0492; www.gibbonproject.org), cares for mistreated gibbons, and volunteers are always welcome.
 Guides offer tours of the facility, open daily from 10am to 4pm.
 Admission is free, but donations are expected (ask for a receipt).